RandyMcMillan/bismar/README.md

 - `bismar <selector> --bundle` packs the selection into a single-file IIFE
 - `bismar <selector> --size` prints min+gzip size stats: it weighs the bundle
 - `bismar --diff <a> <b>` compares two packages recursively

+Non-JS ecosystems are browse/diff/download-only: their code is never executed or bundled.

 Used by [noble cryptography](https://paulmillr.com/noble/) to ensure bundles stay small.